Alexander Fiske-Harrison: Journalism

 Fiske-Harrison has written for newspapers and magazines including The Times, Financial Times, The Daily Telegraph, The Times Literary Supplement, GQ, and The Spectator, magazines and has been himself featured in the society pages of the Telegraph, Evening Standard and Condé Nast's Tatler.

 He has been interviewed and provided commentary on broadcast media outlets including the BBC, CNN, Al-Jazeera, Discovery Channel, US National Public Radio. and the Australian Broadcasting Corporation National Radio.

 He has also written in Spanish for ABC and El Norte de Castilla and has been himself featured in the society pages of ABC and¡Hola! magazine (Spanish parent of Hello! magazine.)

 Conservation

 Fiske-Harrison has written on wolves and dogs, cattle and horses, and apes.
 He often focuses on human perception of, and interaction with, animals.

+Wolves

+In September 2025 it was announced he was working on a book on wolves in the United States, collaborating with actor-director and photographer Camille Natta and fine art photographer David Yarrow.

 Spain

 Bullfighting

 An essay on bullfighting for Prospect magazine in September 2008 led Fiske-Harrison to move to Spain to further research the topic.
 He lived, trained and fought alongside matadors including Juan José Padilla, Cayetano Rivera Ordóñez – whose father Paquirri was killed in the ring, and grandfather Antonio Ordóñez the subject of Hemingway's The Dangerous Summer – and Eduardo Dávila Miura of the Miura bull family.
 He wrote about his experiences on his blog The Last Arena: In Search of the Spanish Bullfight.